aagb1884/eurovision_bingo_surge_redirect/README.md

 ## React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To run it you will need to use npm start as described below.

 ### Available Scripts